 The plant was producing a waste stream of 375 gal per minute (gpm) containing organic and inorganic manufacturing byproducts, which contaminated the process waste stream.
 Historically, this process waste stream would be sent to a waste treatment and disposal process.
 A significant reduction of this waste stream was required to facilitate plant growth without expanding the waste discharge.

 Real Depth of Solutions

-Siemens Water Technologies was chosen for this project based on its extensive process knowledge, piloting capacity and full complement of filtration technologies to allow a comprehensive, integrated treatment package.
-Of five membrane design options provided by Siemens, a nanofiltration design employing a packaged nanofiltration system—the Vantage Series M86 System —was selected for piloting based on specific organic and ionic rejection characteristics and cost-efficiency of operation.
+Evoqua Water Technologies was chosen for this project based on its extensive process knowledge, piloting capacity and full complement of filtration technologies to allow a comprehensive, integrated treatment package.
+Of five membrane design options provided by Evoqua, a nanofiltration design employing a packaged nanofiltration system—the Vantage Series M86 System—was selected for piloting based on specific organic and ionic rejection characteristics and cost-efficiency of operation.

 The design solution was piloted for an extended period of time to verify its capability to effectively remove the organic compound, maintain acceptable operating characteristics and avoid excessive cleaning or fouling.
 Additionally, the system would selectively pass a specific inorganic compound that was injected upstream and utilized for manufacturing.
 By not removing this inorganic constituent, the company could avoid the cost and complexity of reinjecting this pretreatment chemical.

 Real Results for Real Impact